Poncho: Military ponchos

 Just prior to World War II, ponchos were significantly improved during testing with the U.S. Army Jungle Experimental Platoon in the jungles of Panama, incorporating new, lighter materials and a drawcord hood that could be closed off to form a rain fly or ground sheet.
 Ponchos were widely used by United States armed forces during World War II; even lightly equipped foot-mounted forces such as Merrill's Marauders, forced to discard tentage and all other unnecessary equipment, retained their blanket and poncho.
 During the 1950s, new lightweight coated nylon and other synthetic materials were developed for military ponchos.
 The poncho has remained in service ever since as a standard piece of U.S. military field equipment.
 Today, the United States armed forces issue ponchos that may be used as a field expedient shelter.
 These garments are also used by hunters, campers, and rescue workers.

 During World War II, the German Army (Wehrmacht) issued the Zeltbahn (see Shelter half), a poncho that could be combined to form tents.
 A typical four-man tent used four Zeltbahnen.

-Versatility of Military Ponchos

-The versatility of Military Ponchos are very common specially when hiking or even in military field.
-Building improvised tent, sleeping mats etc. can be observed.
-Soldiers tend to use ponchos as a substitute of tent because it is portable and easy to install.
-Poncho Hooch, Poncho Lean-to, Poncho Litter, and Poncho Raft are some example on how you configure your own poncho in order to survive.
+Hikers and soldiers may use military ponchos for improvised tents, sleeping mats, and other purposes besides clothing.
+Soldiers tend to use ponchos as a substitute for a tent because it is portable and easy to install.
+Poncho Hooch, Poncho Lean-to, Poncho Litter, and "Australian" Poncho Raft are examples of possible poncho configuration.

 Ponchos in Chile

 In the late 18th century, Basque navigator José de Moraleda wrote that the ponchos of the Huilliche of Osorno were less colorful than those of Chiloé Archipelago.
 The Huilliche are the principal indigenous population of Chile from Toltén River to Chiloé Archipelago.
 Mapuche ponchos were once highly valued, in the 19th century a poncho could be traded for several horses or up to seventy kilos of yerba mate.
-19th century Mapuche ponchos were clearly superior to non-indigenous Chilean textiles and of good quality when comparing to contemporary European wool textiles.
+19th-century Mapuche ponchos were clearly superior to non-indigenous Chilean textiles and of good quality when compared to contemporary European wool textiles.